 The people of Tamil Nadu live a great, comfortable lifestyle and their art and culture are deeply embedded into it.
-People of Tamil Nadu understand the ethnicity of their culture and abide by the rituals and tradition of their community.
+People of Tamil Nadu understand the ethnicity of their culture and abide by the rituals and traditions of their community.

-Hinduism is the most dominant religion with over 88% of the total population is Hindus.
+Hinduism is the most dominant religion with over 88% of the total population being Hindus.
 Christians and Muslims together form the rest proportion of the population of the state.
-Tamil Nadu is most famous for the ancient Hindu temples of here and Bharatnatyam dance.
+Tamil Nadu is most famous for the ancient Hindu temples of here and the Bharatnatyam dance.
 Bharatnatyam, Thanjor painting and Tamil architecture have developed very much and today even the people here work to keep this culture alive.

 Tamil is the official language of the state.
 Not only in Tamil Nadu the language is also spoken by many in Singapore, Malaysia, and Sri Lanka.
 English and Hindi are also widely spoken in Tamil Nadu.
-Tamil has been declared as first Classical language of India in the year 2004.
+Tamil has been declared as the first Classical language of India in the year 2004.

 Tamil Nadu cuisines are a perfect blend of sweet, spicy, sour and tangy flavors.
 Its iconic cuisine is South Indian staples like idli sambar, masala dosa with perfectly poured coffee.